learning-unlimited/ESP-Website/docs/admin/releases/15/README.rst

 - Changed the survey category field to a dropdown menu
 - Fixed a bug related to record type names that weren't snake_case
 - Fixed an error related to using the bulk account module multiple times with the same prefix
+- Fixed a bug related to a missing sibling discount line item